 Buyers who are interested in this vehicle will have four different trim levels to explore.
 With approximately 10 grand separating the entry-level trim from the top-of-the-line one, picking the right model is important.
 While some people may find that the base LX has more than enough for them, others will need to go all the way up to the SX to find the features they need.

 Knowing the differences between the trim levels is the most important factor when choosing a model.
 This guide will lay them out in an effort to simplify the process for consumers.

-Compare the 2020 Kia Telluride LX vs S Trim Levels.
+Compare the 2020 Kia Telluride LX vs S Trims.
 What is the difference?

 Only one engine option is available for the 2020 Telluride.
 The LX and all other models get a 3.8L V6 that will generate 291-horsepower and 262 lb-ft of torque.
 This works alongside an eight-speed automatic transmission.
 The Telluride is capable of towing up to 5,000 pounds, which is a more than respectable number for a three-row SUV.
 Standard for this vehicle is front-wheel-drive and all-wheel-drive is an available option.